Dietary Fiber: Benefits, Food Sources, and Gut Health

 Why Dietary Fiber Is So Important for Health

-Global evidence reviewed by the World Health Organisation supports higher fiber intake as part of chronic disease prevention strategies.
-For example, a large umbrella review published in the BMJ reported that higher dietary fibre intake was consistently associated with reduced risk of cardiovascular disease, type 2 diabetes, colorectal cancer, and all-cause mortality.
+Global evidence reviewed by the World Health Organization supports higher fiber intake as part of chronic disease prevention strategies.
+For example, a large umbrella review published in the BMJ reported that higher dietary fiber intake was consistently associated with reduced risk of cardiovascular disease, type 2 diabetes, colorectal cancer, and all-cause mortality.

-From a digestive point of view, fiber supports regular bowel movements and reduces the risk of constipation.
+From a digestive standpoint, fiber supports regular bowel movements and reduces the risk of constipation.
 Insoluble fiber increases stool bulk, while soluble fiber helps soften stools, making them easier to pass.

 Beyond digestion, fiber plays a central role in gut microbiome health.
 Fermentable fiber feeds beneficial bacteria, which in turn produce compounds, such as short-chain fatty acids (SCFA), that reduce inflammation and support immune function.